-Discuss with landlords to understand barriers.
-Discuss with renters any concerns and what they would want to see.
+Seek authority from state, if necessary.
+Educate developers on financial benefits of renewable energy want to see.
 Develop policy and identify funding to establish a certificate program and public database.

 Inventory all currently available programs to low-income households in terms of weatherization, energy efficiency, and water conservation.
 Understand who is currently accessing them and who is not.
 Understand current collaborations between program agencies, funding opportunities/ challenges, if any.